 50 Influential Women in Communications From the Last 10 Years

-Oprah Gail Winfrey is an American talk show host, television producer, actress, author, and philanthropist.
-She is best known for her talk show, The Oprah Winfrey Show, broadcast from Chicago, which was the highest-rated television program of its kind in history and ran in national syndication for 25 years, from 1986 to 2011.
-Dubbed the “Queen of All Media,” she was the richest African-American of the 20th century, was once the world’s only black billionaire, and the greatest black philanthropist in U.S. history.
-By 2007, she was sometimes ranked as the most influential woman in the world.
+Oprah Gail Winfrey is an American talk show host, television producer, actress, author, and media proprietor.
+She is best known for her talk show, The Oprah Winfrey Show, broadcast from Chicago, which ran in national syndication for 25 years, from 1986 to 2011.
+Dubbed the “Queen of All Media”, she was the richest African-American of the 20th century and was once the world’s only black billionaire.
+By 2007, she was often ranked as the most influential woman in the world.

 Rebekah Mary Brooks is a British media executive and former journalist and newspaper editor.
 She has been chief executive officer of News UK since 2015.
 She was previously CEO of News International from 2009 to 2011 and was the youngest editor of a British national newspaper at News of the World, from 2000 to 2003, and the first female editor of The Sun, from 2003 to 2009.
 Brooks married actor Ross Kemp in 2002.
 They divorced in 2009 and she married former racehorse trainer and author Charlie Brooks.

 Sophie Rebecca Long is an English journalist who works for BBC News, mainly appearing as a presenter on the BBC News Channel.
-Shortly before 1 pm on 18 March 2013, Long and co-presenter Simon McCoy read the final BBC News bulletin from BBC Television Centre, with BBC News moving to Broadcasting House in the West End of London for the BBC News at One.
+On 18 March 2013, Long and co-presenter Simon McCoy read the final BBC News bulletin from BBC Television Centre.

-Robin René Roberts is an American television broadcaster.
+Robin Roberts is an American television broadcaster.
 Roberts is the anchor of ABC’s Good Morning America.
-Roberts was the first woman of color and first openly LGBTQ+ woman to host the American TV game show Jeopardy!
+Roberts was the first woman of color and first openly LGBT woman to host the American TV game show Jeopardy!

 Gayle King is an American television personality, author and broadcast journalist for CBS News, co-hosting its flagship morning program, CBS Mornings, and before that its predecessor CBS This Morning.
 She is also an editor-at-large for O, The Oprah Magazine.